-🙆 Gimbal  🗙 (
+🍊 Gimbal ×

-Gimbal Angle 0.0 Degrees
+Gimbal Angle 0.0 Degree s

-Set Gimbal Angle D.0 Degrees
+Set Gimbal Angle þ.0 Degree Save s

 Encoder Resolution Degrees/Pulse Save

-Figure 75: Manager Gimbal Dialogue
+Figure 89: Manager Gimbal Dialogue

-9.2.7.13 Ethernet Settings
+9.2.7.14 Ethernet Settings

 The Ethernet Settings dialogue allows the user to enable or disable the DHCP Client.
 When the DHCP Client is disabled you need to enter the TCP/IP settings if the user wishes to access the web UI.
 If the user is connecting to Boreasvia the primary port these settings can be ignored.
 The default is for the Ethernet mode to be set to DHCP.